CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+1) Git & Github allow tracking and managing changes to software code
+2) To create branches - to make changes in code without 'breaking' it
+3) Allow to collaborate with other developers

 ## Question 9